 It is popular to plant them in streets and avenues as they are tolerant of poor, compacted soils, drought and pollution.
 Depending on the planting conditions, Acer Platanoides trees can live for anything from 60 to 250 years.

 Sometimes confused with the Sugar Maple (Acer saccharum), there are a few tell-tale signs to distinguish between the two species.
-Firstly, Sugar Maple trees produce a clear sap whereas Norway Maples produce a white sap.
-Also, the seed of sugar maple trees are globular where Acer Platanoides' seeds are flat.
+Firstly, Sugar Maple trees produce a clear sap whereas Norway Maples (Acer platanoides) produce a white sap.
+The sap from Norway Maples is not used for maple syrup as it is low in sugar.
+Also, the seed of Sugar Maple trees are globular where Acer Platanoides' seeds are flat.